srghma/hpmor/README.md

 ## Building the book(s)

+If you do not want to install all requirements on your native system, you can run the build in a Docker container instead.
+See bottom of [Dockerfile](Dockerfile) for further info.

 * `latexmk`: Build all PDFs.
 (If in doubt, just run this command and do something else for twenty minutes!)
 * `make all`: Build a Zip of the PDFs.